How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 How often should you calibrate your EKG machine?

-You calibrate your EKG machine before each use.
-You follow manufacturer guidelines.
-You ensure accurate readings and avoid misdiagnosis.
+Calibrate before each use and follow the manufacturer's guidelines to ensure accurate readings and avoid misdiagnosis.

 What warranty comes with the 12-Lead ECG Trunk Cable?